 2021 Healthy Streets Scorecard results

 The latest Scorecard results are out, and you can view them here.
+And watch the video of the event when results were announced, featuring Cllr Shama Tatler, Brent Council’s Lead Member for Regeneration, Property & Planning.

 We need to stress here, that for Brent, the Low Traffic Neighbourhoods (LTNs) map or Healthy Neighbourhoods as Brent calls them, is not a true reflection of what is happening on the ground.
 The schemes on the map below are based on the ambitious plan the Council published rather than the existing and operational schemes.